-We may joke about the weather in Scotland, but heat is a real risk that can affect anyone.
+We may joke about the weather in Scotland, but heat is a real risk that can affect anyone while factors like age or existing health conditions could make some people particularly vulnerable.

 What Can I Do?